HEnquist/camilladsp-config/README.md

 - Start the service: ```sudo systemctl start camilladsp```
 - Check the service status: ```sudo systemctl status camilladsp```
 - If all ok, enable the service so it runs automatically: ```sudo systemctl enable camilladsp```
+- Optionally for the GUI, repeat this procedure for the `camillagui.service` file.

 ### Step 5 (Optional,for usb dac) Add udev rule to start service when dac is connected
 - Figure out the vendor id of the dac using udevadm.
 Run ```udevadm monitor --subsystem-match=usb --property --udev``` and plug in the dac.
 There should be a few pages of output (see udevadm_output.txt for an example).